Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 \subsubsection{Variance Reduction and Kernel Practical Issue}

 In practice, as done in \textcite{kallus2018policy}, we work with stabilized versions of our estimators in order to avoid high variance due to extreme generalized propensity weights (see Equations~\eqref{eqn:stab_tilde_kernel_apo_lb_v1} to \eqref{eqn:stab_tilde_kernel_apo_ub_v2} in Appendix~\ref{sec:all_bounds}).
-We trim small propensity weights \parencite{kallus2018policy} by setting them to the 0.1 quantile of the estimated propensity scores if they fall below this value.
-This leads to a smaller variance as well, but increases the bias.
+In the real data case (Section~\ref{sec:real_dataset_exp}), we clip small propensity weights \parencite{kallus2018policy} by setting them to the 0.1 quantile of the estimated propensity scores if they fall below this value.
+This leads to a smaller variance as well, but increases bias.

 As underlined in \textcite{kallus2018policy}, kernel estimations may become unstable near boundaries, beyond which no more data points can be observed.
 This is why we limit our estimations to values of $\tau$ between the 0.05 and 0.95 quantiles of the observed treatments. \textcite{kallus2018policy} suggest another solution by truncating and normalizing the kernel.
 Moreover, kernels require to specify a bandwidth $h$.
 To choose the best one, we use a nonparametric bootstrap approach, as detailed in Appendix~\ref{sec:bandwidth_estim}, instead of using the optimal $h$ from Theorem~\ref{theo:lim_tilde_theta_h_plus_moins}, as it involves intractable quantities.